Easter Tuesday is the day after Easter Monday.

 In other parts of Poland, the girls get to hit the boys with red willow branches.

-The Church was called “without” because it was built just outside the city walls.
+The church was called “without” because it was built just outside the city walls.
 The church was damaged during the Blitz, then restored but finally closed in 1999.
-As of August, 2006, Bristol City Council was still considering proposals for alternative use for the building, and its organ, built by Vowles of Bristol in 1884, was for sale.
+Since then, the bun tradition has been picked up by a local primary school. https://calendarcustoms.com/articles/tuppenny-starvers/

 Easter Tuesday in 1941 was the night of the Easter Tuesday Blitz in Belfast, Northern Ireland.
 East Belfast was pounded the entire night by German bombers.